chaklam-silpasuwanchai/Software-Architecture/project/docs/src/lab02/homework-2.md

 4. Publish the project in your localhost
 5. Edit the first page by put your name into it.
 (Anywhere Anyhow you like)
 6. Create another page that contain a button.
 Once click, the list of your team member appear.
+7. Push your complete project to your GitHub.
-7. Write a simple report and submit in PDF format to the Google Classroom.
+8. Write a simple report and submit in PDF format to the Google Classroom.

 ## project structure